SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/smart-rules-collection.md

 **Functionality**

-When the measurement value enters or leaves the RED/YELLOW range, an alarm is created or respectively cleared.
+When the measurement value enters or leaves the red/yellow range, an alarm is created or respectively cleared.

 The severity of alarm is determined as follows:

-* If the measurement value moves into RED range, then the severity is CRITICAL.

-* If the measurement value moves into YELLOW range, then the severity is MINOR.
+* If the measurement value moves into the red range, then an alarm of CRITICAL severity is created.
+If it moves out of the red range, the CRITICAL alarm is cleared.

-* If the measurement value moves into GREEN range, the alarm is cleared.
+* If the measurement value moves into the yellow range, then an alarm of MINOR severity is created.
+If it moves out of the yellow range, the MINOR alarm is cleared.

 The rule uses the following parameter from the device object or data point library:

+* Data Point Library red/yellow range: Red range when the system should create CRITICAL alarms and yellow range when the system should create MINOR alarms.
+Note that the data point should have at least one of red or yellow range configured.

 * Object red range: Range when the system should create CRITICAL alarms.
 These values can be edited in the data explorer for each data point.

 * Object yellow range: Range when the system should create MINOR alarms.
 These values can be edited in the data explorer for each data point.

-* Data Point Library red/yellow range: When there is no red/yellow range stored in the respective object, then the Data Point Library is searched for the configured data point entry and the related red/yellow range is used.

 Using this mechanism, you can configure global threshold ranges in the Data Point Library.
 These global values can then be overridden for specific objects on a case-by-case basis.